abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 - `auto`

-  - is greedy (take the required space available for its content)
+  - is greedy (take the required space available for its content + the remaining space)
-    - for example, if we have a grid container with 2 columns, and the first column has a width of `auto`, then the first column will take the width of its content, and the second column will take the remaining space.
+    - for example, if we have a grid container with 2 columns, and the first column has a width of `200px` and the second column has a width of `auto`, the second column will take the remaining space available in the grid container.
       ![grid auto](./img/grid-auto.webp)
   - it makes the cell responsive as it takes the remaining space
   - it's the default behavior in **implicit grids**